-We also conducted in-depth beneficiary-specific questions and found that most beneficiaries need to learn about the programme's various features for service delivery, indoor treatment, and financial knowledge.
-For example, only one-third know how unregistered family members can be registered, and 48 percent know the eenrmpanel hospital near their home.
+We also conducted in-depth beneficiary-specific questions and found that most beneficiaries need to learn about the program's various features for service delivery, in-door treatment, and financial knowledge.
+For example, only one-third know how unregistered family members can be registered, and 48% know the eenrmpanel hospital near their home.
 Most must determine how many prenatal visits are covered in the package and when the card will expire (Figure 14).

-Fig. 14.
-Beneficiary Specific Knowledge about Programme (in %)
+Figure 14: Beneficiary Specific Knowledge about Program (in %)

 Only a minor proportion of the beneficiaries know or have used the various communication tools as provided by the SSP.
-For example 7 percent of them know the SMS service, and 4 percent have the knowledge of helpline, 11 percent have visited some empanel hospital for acquiring information and only 2 percent have visited the SSP website (Figure 15).
+For example 7% of them know the SMS service, and 4% have the knowledge of helpline, 11% have visited some empanel hospital for acquiring information and only 2% have visited the SSP website (Figure 15).

-Fig. 15.
-Knowledge or Used Communication Tools (% Distribution)
+Figure 15: Knowledge or used Communication Tools (% distribution)

-We questioned beneficiaries about the source of communication they would prefer if they required some information about the programme.
+We questioned beneficiaries about the source of communication they would prefer if they required some information about the program.
 Most of them either needed to learn or preferred local notables for information.
-They need to learn more about the deployed communication facilities, i.e., SMS, helpline, empanel hospital, etc. There is a need to strengthen communication tools, especially in some centers/offices, where the beneficiary and public can interact with the focal persons of the programme.
+They need to learn more about the deployed communication facilities, i.e., SMS, helpline, empanel hospital, etc. There is a need to strengthen communication tools, especially in some centers/offices, where the beneficiary and public can interact with the focal persons of the program.
 The beneficiary centers are commonly closed, and the lack of SSP offices at the grassroots level has generated a gap in acquiring information.

-Fig. 16.
-Source of Support Seeking if Beneficiary Need Information (% Distribution)
+Figure 16: Source of Support Seeking if beneficiary need Information (% distribution)

 6.3.
-Card Utilisation Practice
+Card Utilization Practice

-Health utilisation largely depends not only on the knowledge but also the available health facilities.
-After getting the card, 4 percent of the beneficiaries reported that they faced a situation where in-door health facilities were required, but they had not visited the empanelled hospital.
-Out of the 4 percent of such beneficiaries, the reasons are listed in Figure 17 that includes: do not know where to go, incomplete documentation, believe that some local quake/spiritual will make better treatment, hospital is too far away, etc.
+Health utilization largely depends not only on the knowledge but also the available health facilities.
+After getting the card, 4% of the beneficiaries reported that they faced a situation where in-door health facilities were required, but they had not visited the empanelled hospital.
+Out of the 4% of such beneficiaries, the reasons are listed in Figure 17 that includes: don't know where to go, incomplete documentation, believe that some local quake/spiritual will make better treatment, hospital is too far away, etc.

-Fig. 17.
-Reasons for not Visiting a Hospital (% Distribution)
+Figure 17: Reasons for not Visiting a Hospital (% distribution)

-As reported by the respondents, another 3 percent visited empanel hospital but they were unable to utilise the SSP card.
-The main reasons, as told by the HFO/hospitals to the beneficiaries, were that concerned sickness is not for in-door patients (29.4 percent), the hospital reported that balance is not sufficient (23 percent), documents were incomplete (11.8 percent) and the required treatment was not available (11.8 percent).
+As reported by the respondents, another 3% visited empanel hospital but they were unable to utilize the SSP card.
+The main reasons, as told by the HFO/hospitals to the beneficiaries, were that concerned sickness is not for in-door patients (29.4%), the hospital reported that balance is not sufficient (23%), documents were incomplete (11.8%) and the required treatment was not available (11.8%).

-Around 4.3 percent of the families got a birth delivery in their family after getting the SSP card.
-5 percent of the birth took place at home, 64 percent in the empanelled hospitals and 32 percent in other hospitals.
-Among those who have used the card, only 10 percent had received four parental care visits, 21 percent had received only one prenatal visit, 10.5 percent visited twice, while a vast majority did not know whether the prenatal or postnatal were covered in the package.
+Around 4.3% of the families got a birth delivery in their family after getting the SSP card.
+5% of the birth took place at home, 64% in the empanelled hospitals and 32% in other hospitals.
+Among those who have used the card, only 10% had received four parental care visits, 21% had received only one prenatal visit, 10.5% visited twice, while a vast majority did not know whether the prenatal or postnatal were covered in the package.

-Among those who got treatment from SSP, 72 percent of the respondents reported that after discharge from the hospital, they received 5 days of medicine, 21 percent did not receive it, and the rest 6 percent did not have the knowledge.
-Similarly, 44 percent had received transport charges, 50 percent had not received it, and the remaining 6 percent did not know whether they had received transport charges or not.
+Among those who got treatment from SSP, 72% of the respondents reported that after discharge from the hospital, they received 5 days of medicine, 21% did not receive it, and the rest 6% did not have the knowledge.
+Similarly, 44% had received transport charges, 50% had not received it, and the remaining 6% did not know whether they had received transport charges or not.
 We also questioned the beneficiaries (only those who received treatment) whether they had made any payment during treatment or not.
 Some of them had paid fee to doctor, or made expenses on laboratory tests, medicine, etc (Figure 18).